johnfrenchxyz/UGA/CAES/README.md

 ##In Progress:
-- Make slider for "featured stories" on news main page.
 - Hall of fame component - add default avatar and fix column issues.
 - Do windows test for nav and calendar icons.